 Having operated for a period of time, the member can now prove that their working culture and daily operations are fully integrated into a sustainable and responsible management approach.
 Systems are in place to monitor and redirect the operations and all the employees understand the triple bottom line approach.
 This step forms the core of the company culture

-The Blue Oyster is a small family-style hotel, directly adjacent to the white sandy beach of Jambiani.
-We are situated in a small traditional fishing village and put strong emphasis on working together with the local community.
-Our 15 rooms are equipped with traditional Zanzibar style furniture using local materials, also we use solar power for hot water.Our rooms have fans but no air condition.
-Furthermore we have no swimming pool
+The Blue Oyster is a small family-run hotel, directly adjacent to the white sandy beach of Jambiani.
+We are situated in a small traditional fishing village and place a strong emphasis on working together with the local community.

 Pitched on a major wildebeest migration corridor in the Central Serengeti, Dunia Camp offers easy access to the scenic Moru Kopjes and superb sightings of the big cats, leopard and rhino that roam the forests on the fringes of the Seronera River.
 Out of all the Serengeti Lodges and Camp, Dunia Camp is the only one run by a team of only women.
 Dunia is a tranquil semi-permanent camp with just eight spacious tented suites, each with expansive views of the pristine wilderness and game-filled plains from a large private veranda.
 Attention to every detail is balanced by a graceful simplicity in harmony with the serene location.
 Enjoy an exclusive Serengeti safari with superb sightings of resident game and migration viewing twice a year, and round it all off with a sunrise hot-air balloon flight.